ipython/ipython/docs/source/interactive/autoawait.rst

 By default the generated coroutine function will be consumed by Asyncio's ``loop_runner = asyncio.get_evenloop().run_until_complete()`` method if ``async`` mode is deemed necessary, otherwise the coroutine will just be exhausted in a simple runner.
-It is though possible to change the default runner.
+It is possible, though, to change the default runner.

 A loop runner is a *synchronous*  function responsible from running a coroutine object.

-The runner is responsible from ensuring that ``coroutine`` run to completion, and should return the result of executing the coroutine.
-Let's write a runner for ``trio`` that print a message when used as an exercise, ``trio`` is special as it usually prefer to run a function object and make a coroutine by itself, we can get around this limitation by wrapping it in an async-def without parameters and passing this value to ``trio``::
+The runner is responsible for ensuring that ``coroutine`` runs to completion, and it should return the result of executing the coroutine.
+Let's write a runner for ``trio`` that print a message when used as an exercise, ``trio`` is special as it usually prefers to run a function object and make a coroutine by itself, we can get around this limitation by wrapping it in an async-def without parameters and passing this value to ``trio``::